fscotto/fedora-workstation/README.md

-# silverblue
+# Fedora Workstation 40 Post-Installer

-Configure and install software on my Fedora Silverblue installation
+Configure and install software on my Fedora Workstation 40 installation.
+This script collection configure GNOME exactly as I want it.

 DISCLAIMER: This project is in alpha phase.